demithehomie/DasGalaxias-Launch/README.md

 3 - Can we see imperfections at the roads through AI?
 4 - AI for small and mini vehicles, at Rio de Janeiro.

 Why Rio?
-Well, It's a city that has specific challenges, so if we can solve them here, we hope them to be solved from almost anywhere.
+Well, It's a city that has specific challenges, so if we can solve them there, we hope them to be solved from almost anywhere.